tigerfarm/arduino/Altair101/Processor/README.md

 + mvi R,#  Move a number (#), which is the next db, to register RRR.
 + mov D,S  Move register to a register.
 + nop      No operation
++ out p    Currently, used to print out log messages.
 + rlc      Rotate A left.
 Shift byte left 1 bit.
 + rrc      Rotate A right.
 Shift byte right 1 bit.
 + xra R    10 101 SSS  Register exclusive OR with register with A.
 ````
 Still to program on the above:
 ````
++ in  p    Read input for port a, into register A
-+ OUT p    Write A to output port a.
++ out p    Write A to output port a.

 + inr R    I still need to set flags.
 + lxi      Need to figure out: move the lb hb data, to the stack pointer.
 + rlc      Need to handle carry bit.